-(1) Plug
+Illustration 26 Typical example (1) plug

-8. If an engine is stored for more than 1 year, Perkins recommends prelubrication of the engine in order to avoid dry starting.
+If an engine is stored for more than 1 year, Perkins recommends Pre lubrication of the engine in order to avoid dry starting.
 Use a suitable pump in order to put engine oil into the engine oil system.